 The Playhouse acting company officially disbands in 1927 and the building is renamed the Henry Street Playhouse.
 The Lewisohn sisters and Rita Wallach Morganthau go on to establish the Neighborhood Playhouse School of the Theatre in 1928.
 Irene Lewisohn would also found the Museum of Costume Art in 1937, which would later merge with the Metropolitan Museum of Art and is now known famously as the Met Costume Institute.

 In 1948, Alwin Nikolais is appointed director of the Henry Street Playhouse, where he forms the Playhouse Dance Company, later renamed and known as the Nikolais Dance Theatre.
-At Henry Street that Nikolais begins to develop his own world of abstract dance theatre, portraying man as part of a total environment.
-Nikolais redefines dance, as “the art of motion which, left on its own merits, becomes the message as well as the medium”.
-Mr. Nikolais is joined by Murray Louis, who becomes a driving force in the Playhouse Company, Nikolais’ leading dancer, and longtime collaborator.
+At Henry Street, Nikolais begins to develop his own world of abstract dance theater, portraying humans as part of a total environment.
+Nikolais redefines dance as “the art of motion which, left on its own merits, becomes the message as well as the medium.”
+Mr. Nikolais is joined by Murray Louis, who becomes a driving force in the Playhouse Company, Nikolais’s leading dancer, and longtime collaborator.

 In 1970, Woodie King Jr. founds the New Federal Theatre, initially funded by Henry Street and a grant from the New York State Council on the Arts.
-The Theatre, whose name hearkened to the Great Depression’s Federal Theatre, pushes to integrate People of Color into mainstream theater.
+The theater, whose name hearkened to the Great Depression’s Federal Theatre, pushes to integrate people of color into mainstream theater.

 Most of the plays King mounts at the theater are by Black playwrights.
 As King recalls, “Many white-controlled theatres produce only European plays that are directed to their own need to glorify the past,” while “African Americans are not integral to their past in any kind of positive way.
 That [leaves] me with a large canvas of untold stories.”

 Young people in and around Henry Street often work on productions, building sets, sewing costumes, and working on the lighting crew.
-For this reason, King calls the New Federal Theater a “professional theater involving community”.
+For this reason, King calls the New Federal Theatre a “professional theater involving community.”

 In 1975, the Arts For Living Center is built as an extension to the Neighborhood Playhouse Theater.
 Architect Lo-Yi Chan of the firm Prentice & Chan, Ohlhausen develops the new building’s design in collaboration with an intergenerational cohort of local residents.